-Each schoolyear all the parents of IKC De Eglantier Voorhof receive an annual calendar.
-In this calendar you will find a relevant, yearly updated part with information and dates from the IKC.
-Where it says 'parent', you may also read caregiver.
+Each schoolyear all the parents of IKC De Eglantier receive an annual calendar.
+In this calendar you will find a practical, yearly updated part with information and dates from the IKC.
+Where it says 'parents', you may also read 'caregiver'.
+Where it says 'teacher', you may also read 'teachers'.

-On behalf of the team at IKC De Eglantier Voorhof, we hope you enjoy reading this IKC guide.
+On behalf of the team at IKC De Eglantier, we hope you enjoy reading this IKC guide.